Babelscape/CroCoAlign/README.md

 ## Download

-You can download the official checkpoint at the following link [TBR].
+You can download the official checkpoint at the following [link](https://drive.google.com/file/d/1DwOAB50loUc0lBe6gImX8TI7RqxD8XCw/view).

 ## Preprocessing

 Under the **src/sentence_aligner/preprocessing** folder you can find two python scripts.

 - **dataset_generator.py** is needed to convert the original xml Opus documents into the jsonl format required for training.
 Under the **data** folder you can already find the preprocessed data for convenience.
-- **precompute_embeddings.py** (REQUIRED) is needed to precompute the embeddings for the data.
+- **precompute_embeddings.py** (OPTIONAL) can be used to precompute the embeddings for the data.

 ## Training

-1. Set the variable **core.data_dir** contained in the **conf/default.yml** file to the path containing the preprocessed data for train, validation and test (output of the previous preprocessing step).
+1. Set the variable **core.data_dir** contained in the **conf/default.yml** file to the path containing the data for train, validation and test.

+2. If you want the system to compute embeddings at runtime, set the variables **conf.nn.data.precomputed_embeddings** and **conf.nn.module.precomputed_embeddings** to **False**.
+If you have run the **precompute_embeddings.py** script to generate embeddings for the data, you can set both the variables to **True** in order to let the system skip the sentence embedding step during the forward pass.

+3. Set the variables **conf.transformer_name** and **conf.tokenizer_transformer_name** to the desired sentence transformers using the HuggingFace name (e.g. "sentence-transformers/LaBSE") or a local path.

-2. To train a new instance of CroCoAlign, run the command:
+3. To train a new instance of CroCoAlign, run the command:

-`python src/sentence_aligner/run.py param_1 ... param_n`
+`PYTHONPATH="src" python src/sentence_aligner/run.py param_1 ... param_n`

 Where param_1 ... param_n are the parameters of the network that can be modified at runtime.
 You can consult which parameters can be changed by accessing the **conf** directory and its subdirectories.